 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 1,053,700 jobs for Receptionist or Information Clerk in 2016 (in the United States).
+In the United States, there were 1,053,700 jobs for Receptionist or Information Clerk in 2016.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 95,500 new jobs for Receptionist or Information Clerk by 2026.
 There will be an estimated 151,100 positions for Receptionist or Information Clerk per year.

 The states with the most job growth for Receptionist or Information Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.